LeehahData/IBM-machine-learning-capstone-project/README.md

 # IBM-machine-learning-capstone-project

 # Introduction
-The aim of the project was to analyse loan status of customers and to claasify them appropiately using Knn classifier, decisionTree, SVM and Logistic Regression.
+The aim of the project is to analyse loan status of customers and to classify them appropiately using Knn classifier, decisionTree, SVM and Logistic Regression.

 # Modelling
 1. Before delivering data to the model, the data was preprocessed.